alizainaslam/Random-Quotes/readme.md

 ## Contact Me on LinkedIn

-You can connect with me on LinkedIn: [Ali Zain](https://www.linkedin.com/in/al%C3%ACzain/).
+You can connect with me on LinkedIn: [Ali Zain Aslam](https://www.linkedin.com/in/al%C3%ACzain/).

 ## Contributing